Red-legged seriema: Reproduction

 Seriemas are monogamous.
-In the wild, the breeding season correlates to the rainy months of February to July in the northeast of Brazil, September to January in central Brazil and November to December in Argentina.
+In the wild, the breeding season correlates with the rainy months, from February to July in the northeast of Brazil, September to January in central Brazil, and November to December in Argentina.

 During the breeding season, the male, more intimidating or forcing himself on the female, spreads out his wings laterally, moving them forward and displaying the contrasting arrangement of the flight feathers, a pattern similar to that of certain birds of prey, such as the African secretarybird (Sagittarius serpentarius).
 The display is often followed by a strut in front of the female, with the head pointing and the crest lifted.
 The male also gives food (from the normal diet) to the female.
 Both birds call, thereby reinforcing the bond between them as well as establishing the territories of the pair.
 Copulation takes place on the ground.

 Typically, 2–3 white, softly spotted eggs are laid.
 Incubation is done by both sexes, lasting 24–30 days.
 The chicks are coated with long, light brown feathers and are fed by both parents; initially, they weigh around 40–60 g.
 At around 14 days of age, the chicks are able to leave their nests.
-At this time, the chick is able to make a call similar to the adult vocalization, although very faint, to attract the parents' attention to itself.
+At this time, the chick is able to make a call similar to the adult's calls, although very faint, to attract the parents' attention to itself.
 Adult plumage is obtained in 4–5 months.